fbpx

 The most important concept to keep in mind is that this type of corrosion is typically only a concern when parts will be exposed to high levels of moisture, and when different metals are in direct contact.
 More extreme environments, like constant exposure to salt water, can accelerate the problem, so special care should be taken to ensure proper corrosion resistance in these cases.

-If you have any questions, feel free to reach out to us at support@sendcutsend.com.
-When you’re ready, upload your design and get an instant quote today!
+If you have any questions, feel free to reach out to our support team.
+When you’re ready, upload your design and get instant pricing today!

 If you are new to SendCutSend, here’s a handy step-by-step guide on how to order parts from us: How to Order Parts from SendCutSend (spoiler alert: it’s super simple and intuitive to order from us)